web-platform-tests/wpt.fyi/api/query/README.md

 Requires that more than one non-pass result is present, and none of the results are missing.

+Alternatively, root queries can be combined using `OR` by specifying it, e.g.

+    none(status:pass) or all(status:pass)

 #### Exists

 As stated above, exists is the implicit default.